daeheepark/daeheepark.github.io/content/publication/2021_10_unlocking/index.md

 ---
-title: 'BIPS: Bi-modal Indoor Panorama Synthesis via Residual Depth-Aided Adversarial Learning'
+title: 'Unlocking the Potential of Ordinary Classifier: Class-Specific Adversarial Erasing Framework for Weakly Supervised Semantic Segmentation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Changgyoon Oh*
+  - Hyeokjun Kweon
-  - Wonjune Cho*
+  - Sung-Hoon Yoon
-  - Yujeong Chae*
+  - Hyeonseong Kim
-  - admin *
+  - admin
-  - Lin Wang
-  - Kuk-Jin Yoon (* denotes equal contribution)
+  - Kuk-Jin Yoon

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'
-  - 'Equal contribution'
-  - 'Equal contribution'
   - 'Second author'
+  - 'Third author'
   - 'Corresponding author'

-date: '2022-10-21T00:00:00Z'
+date: '2021-10-11T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).